 Buying functionality through an API provider allows you to implement the features your customers are demanding while letting your team focus on the features and functionality that made your app great in the first place.
 Even at enterprise prices, in-app APIs can provide a low cost, low time investment alternative to building in-house.

 At the end of the day, your two goals are to keep your customers engaged and your team happy.
 This is a delicate balance and things like product roadmap delays or new hires can upset the balance, especially in lean organizations.
-In-app APIs help you achieve the goal of delighting customers quickly and easily by integrating a mature feature set into your application.
+In-app APIs such as chat api, files api, feeds api or others can help you achieve the goal of delighting customers quickly and easily by integrating a mature feature set into your application.
 In the end this can also be the easiest way of achieving the other goal because it lets your team focus on doing what they do best: developing the features that made your app great in the first place